-"We couldn't get a better place," said Johnny Brainerd, who was quite taken with the idea.
+'We couldn't get a better place,' said Johnny Brainerd, who was quite taken with the idea.

-"It's a good place and it's a bad one," replied the trapper, who had not yet made up his mind upon the point.
+'It's a good place and it's a bad one,' replied the trapper, who had not yet made up his mind upon the point.

 They inquired what be meant by calling it a bad place.

-They inquired what be meant by canning it a bad prace.

-"Ef a lot of the varmints should find we're hyar, don't you see what a purty fix they'd have us in?"
+'Ef a lot of the varmints should find we're hyar, don't you see what a purty fix they'd have us in?'

-"It would be something like the same box in which we caught them in Wolf Ravine," said young Brainerd.
+'It would be something like the same box in which we caught them in Wolf Ravine,' said young Brainerd.

-"Jist the same, perzactly."
+'Jist the same, perzactly.'

-"Not the same, either," said Hopkins; "we've got a better chance of getting out than they had.
-We can jump into the wagon and travel, while they can't; there's the difference."
+'Not the same, either,' said Hopkins; 'we've got a better chance of getting out than they had.
+We can jump into the wagon and travel, while they can't; there's the difference.'

-"S'pose they git down thar ahead of us-how ar' we goin' to git away from them then?
+'S'pose they git down that ahead of ushow ar' we goin' to git away from them then?

-"Run over them."
+'Run over them.'

-"Don't know whether the younker has fixed he engine so it'll run over" the skunks, ef it doesn't run up hill."
+'Don't know whether the younker has fixed he engine so it'll run over' the skunks, ef it doesn't run up hill.'

-"It can be made to do that, I think," laughed young Brainerd.
+'It can be made to do that, I think,' laughed young Brainerd.

-"Afore we stay hyar, I'll take a look round to make sure that that's some show for us."
+'Afore we stay hyar, I'll take a look round to make sure that thar's some show for us.'